antonioIannotta/LSS-documentation/docs/implementation.md

 <p align="center">Jetpack Compose - Login Form</p>

 ### Koin
 In the design chapter, we decided to use the service locator pattern.
-A key enabler of this pattern is a dependency injection framework: service-locator pattern can be pretty risky: if you forget to declare a dependency the app will crash at runtime.
+A key enabler of this pattern is a dependency-injection-framework.
+The service-locator pattern can be risky: if you forget to declare a dependency the app will crash at runtime.
 To avoid that, Koin provides a lot of utilities to test that all the dependencies are registered in tests to avoid bugs sneaking into production.

 ```kotlin
 koinApplication {